 Here is an example taken from the CNESST’s pay equity guide:

 2- Individual Method

 This method compares each predominantly female job class with the predominantly male job class or classes identified as a comparator or as comparators.
 If there is no predominantly male job class of equal value of a predominantly female job class, the comparison must be made with the job(s) with the closest values.
 Salaries must be proportional.
 The Act does not dictate a calculation method, but the CNESST guide provides several examples.

 If it emerges from the process that you will need to make pay adjustments to your employees, you must proceed to do so.
-The Act states that these adjustments apply only to predominantly female job classes and that the compensation for a predominantly male job class cannot be reduced.
+The Act states that these adjustments apply only to predominantly female job classes and that the compensation for a predominantly male job class cannot be reduced to achieve pay equity.

 Employers can choose to make the adjustments in a single payment or spread them out over time.
 If the decision is to spread the payments out, the following conditions apply:

 - Payments may be spread over a period of not more than four years.